I’ll begin this post by saying this was not your typical New York City trip.

 il laboratorio del gelato

 It’s no secret that I have an insatiable sweet tooth.
 If we’re being honest, part of the reason I eat dinner is so I can have dessert afterward.
 We weren’t too far from il laboratorio del gelato, so we walked on in for a (double) scoop.
 It was about twice as expensive as the gelato we had in Italy, and while it was good, I still don’t think the flavors were as concentrated as I would have liked.
-I would never turn it down, though.
+I would never turn it down, though, and finished the whole thing to prove it.

 —